About the Phoenix Strategic Plan

 Previous Strategic Plan

 The last Phoenix Corporate Strategic Plan was released in January 1990.
 The Phoenix Corporate Strategic Plan, originally developed in 1988, intended to serve as a major policy statement to guide the direction of the city of Phoenix.
-To learn more about the previous strategic plan, please visit the News and Reports page.

 Developing a New Strategic Plan